Earthquake First Responders Rely on Local Company’s App During Emergency

 About The Emergency Preparedness Mobile Application (EPMA):

-Corporate and public first responders are provided access to Pacific Gas and Electric’s gas emergency training aids through a secure, password protected mobile application.
+Corporate and public first responders are provided access to Pacific Gas and Electric’s gas emergency training aids from Scarborough First Aid through a secure, password protected mobile application.
 These give specific instructions on the steps to be taken when responding to various gas emergencies.
 EPMA allows first responders to log activities on the scene and send images of the scene back to the Emergency Operations Center (EOC).

 Corporate first responders are able to use the app to complete an Incident Action Plan (IAP) that documents the resources used and needed to be dispatched to the emergency.
 The app also holds a library of vital information that was previously only available in printed binders.
 Finally, the app provides a comprehensive contact list, access to gas maps, organizational charts and training videos.
 All of the activity is time stamped and logged so that activities can be used for audits and training in the future.